Role: Graphic Designer, Photographer

 Secret Cinema creates immersive film experiences based on beloved films (think Casablanca screened in a 1940s cocktail bar or The Shawshank Redemption in a prison).

-At the time Secret Cinema forwent using film stills or movie posters to promote these events.
+At the time Secret Cinema did not use film stills or movie posters to promote their events.

 Instead, they created new, original artwork utilizing quotes, or iconography that might reference the film (in this case things like baseballs, pirates, London terraced houses).